 And the winner is…WINNERS of this year’s Manchester Tourism Awards.

 If you’re thinking about coming to Manchester and want to visit the Northern Quarter (where my shop & studio 4 is located) then read this great articles first.

 Watch out for brilliant new photographer Luke Harris.
 He used my work in his latest photo shoot.
 The pieces he chose were Mouthpiece, Piercing Bracelet & Spiky Necklace.

 I was featured in the Guardian Shopping Directory both the newspaper and their web site!
 As one of the best places to shop in the North West.

-I am thrilled to be listed amongst such names and recommendations as: Cottrills, Counter Culture, Stephen Webster, Diana Porter, Pruden & Smith, Hancocks, Solange Azagury Partridge, Wright & Teague, Jane Moore & The Steensons.
+I am thrilled to be listed among such names and recommendations as: Cottrills, Counter Culture, Stephen Webster, Diana Porter, Pruden & Smith, Hancocks, Solange Azagury Partridge, Wright & Teague, Jane Moore & The Steensons.